What is JPG? A Helpful Guide to Recover Deleted JPG Files

 How to Recover Deleted JPG Images with Disk Drill

-- Install Disk Drill data recovery app for Windows.
+- Install Disk Drill data recovery app for Windows or Mac.

 - Launch the software from the Start menu.